prividentity/PrivateIdentity-Oldd/Merging-Face-and-Voice-Enrollments.md

 **Response**

-After the finishes updating his enroll, the response from the server will be looking as follows:
+After the merge is complete, the response from the console will be seen as the following, note that the ID will be the same as the original ID:

 ```
 {